Pompeo to leave for North Korea for nuclear talks on Thursday: White House

 “There is great momentum right now for a positive change and we are moving together for further negotiations,” Sanders said.

+Pompeo will travel to Tokyo after Pyongyang to discuss the denuclearization of North Korea with Japanese and South Korean officials, a statement from the State Department said.

+He will also make stops in Hanoi and Abu Dhabi before traveling to Brussels for the North Atlantic Treaty Organization (NATO) summit to join U.S. President Donald Trump.
+While in Brussels, he is expected to have discussions with allies on the sidelines about the fight against the Islamic State, the statement said.

-Reporting by Jeff Mason; Writing by Mohammad Zargham; Editing by Leslie Adler
+Reporting by Jeff Mason; Writing by Mohammad Zargham; Additional reporting by Daphne Psaledakis and Lesley Wroughton; Editing by Leslie Adler and Richard Chang